TechRioVA/Application-for-Travel-Order/README.md

 ## Notes on portability

-This project is wired directly to a specific Google Sheet, Drive folder structure, and set of department/signatory data for the Municipality of Santa's HRMO, so it isn't a drop-in template — the spreadsheet IDs, folder IDs, and department mappings (`SPREADSHEET_ID`, `DEPARTMENTS_FOLDER_ID`, `ACTIVITY_LOG_SPREADSHEET_ID`, `MAIN_TEMPLATE_FOLDER_ID`, `DEPARTMENT_CODES`, etc.) are hardcoded at the top of `Code.gs` and would need to be replaced with your own for a different deployment.
+This project is wired directly to a specific Google Sheet, Drive folder structure, and set of department/signatory data for the municipality's HRMO, so it isn't a drop-in template — the spreadsheet IDs, folder IDs, and department mappings (`SPREADSHEET_ID`, `DEPARTMENTS_FOLDER_ID`, `ACTIVITY_LOG_SPREADSHEET_ID`, `MAIN_TEMPLATE_FOLDER_ID`, `DEPARTMENT_CODES`, etc.) are hardcoded at the top of `Code.gs` and would need to be replaced with your own for a different deployment.

 That said, the underlying patterns — form-triggered document generation, sequential numbering that survives out-of-order edits, name-matching against a folder tree, and a dashboard layered on top of a spreadsheet via Apps Script's `HtmlService` — are reusable for similar internal tools.